-- Funding of up to \$150,000 per year, plus an additional twelve percent (12%) indirect costs may be requested. - Awards may be approved for up to a three (3) year period.
-Funding for Years 2 and 3 are contingent upon submission and approval of renewal progress reports and the availability of funds.
+- Funding of up to \$50,000 per year, plus an additional twelve percent (12%) indirect costs may be requested. - Awards may be approved for up to a two (2) year period.
+Funding for Year 2 is contingent upon submission and approval of a renewal progress report and the availability of funds.